-- 1 If the Pulse window is not currently visible, double-click the Pulse icon (1) in the Taskbar Status area of your desktop. - 2 Select the Project Activity tab. - 3 Select the Suspend monitoring of projects check box.
-The icon in the Taskbar Status area of your desktop reflects the suspended status (.).
+- 1 If the Pulse window is not currently visible, double-click the Pulse icon (1) in the Taskbar Status area of your desktop. - 2 Select the Project Activity tab.

 Resuming monitoring

 You can resume monitoring by deselecting the Suspend monitoring of projects check box.